TeCoEd/Tilt-a-Whirl-Hookup-Guide-for-Raspberry-Pi/README.md

 # Tilt-a-Whirl-Hookup-Guide-for-Raspberry-Pi
-How to set up the Spark Design Tilt-a-Whirl Hookup to run with Python and a Raspberry Pi Originally designed to run with Arduino, looked everywhere for a Python version.
+How to set up the Spark Design Tilt-a-Whirl Hookup to run with Python and a Raspberry Pi.
+Originally designed to run with Arduino, looked everywhere for a Python version.
 Wrote my own instead!

 ![](Images/tw.jpg)